The Missed Opportunity of Foreign Trade Financing for SMEs: Catch Up and Increase Sales!

 The digitization of internal systems that handle foreign trade allows for applications to be sent and processed in an electronical form; in addition, they do not require handwritten signature.

-Banking experience shows that in only two years, a well-prepared guarantee-granting platform accessible to bank clients and employees can increase profits from a product by 23%
+Banking experience shows that in only two years, a well-prepared guarantee-granting platform accessible to bank clients and employees can increase profits from a product by 23%.

 The Boston Consulting Group calculated that in order to finalize one such transaction in the traditional way, five thousand fields need to be filled in!
 This means the necessity to engage a lot of human resources, and increases the risk of error, delays, not to mention planned overuse.

 Companies expect the process of obtaining trade finance products to be simple, quick, and paperless.
 It is not easy to implement, though, when in order to go to the next step of a transaction, one has to tackle a highly formalized process, international standards, and the necessity to inform clients about application status.
-In this case, time is money, and the way to save it is to optimize operational costs and improve the communication with the bank
+In this case, time is money, and the way to save it is to optimize operational costs and improve the communication with the bank.

-The gap in SME trade financing continues to be a barrier that restraints the development of the global market.
+The gap in SME trade financing continues to be a barrier that restrains the development of the global market.
 However, the experience of banks in managing the trade market, the investment potential of SMEs, and the technologically advanced sales channel allowing acceleration and simplification of trade finance product offering are the recipe for filling this gap.

 Electronic support for foreign trade financing products is already a standard and it’s something that clients expect.
 Hence, banks that haven’t introduced it yet are far away from what companies are used to.
 It is worth it to get acquainted with the Trade Finance Platform, which solves the problem of task overload, the necessity to fill in complicated paper forms, and the lack of communication with clients about what is going on with their products.
 There is a solution that has helped banking giants such as BNP Paribas and ING.

-Fewer exhausting processes mean better profit
+Fewer exhausting processes mean better cash flow

 Trade Finance Platform is a complex solution that allows banks to expand their services with products connected to foreign trade, and to save the time of bank employees and better respond to the current needs of their clients, especially the ones from the SME sector, who expect a comfortable and fully digital process.

 The modular architecture of the platform allows to adjust it to specific needs and introduce particular products step by step, starting with the ones that bring the most profit.
 The system enables the clients to apply for a guarantee, letter of credit, or online collections, and learn about how these products work, in order to be able to check the application status in real time.
 And all of this will be set in a safe, digital environment that complies with SWIFT standards and ICC laws.
+Additionally, the platform provides an extra layer of protection by securing funds from banks to guarantee payment if all conditions are met, ensuring that exporters still get paid even if the importer does not pay for the goods.

 What’s in it for the bank?
 Trade Finance Platform helps to reduce operational costs thanks to getting rid of paperwork archives, handwritten signatures, and visiting client branches in person.
 The functionality of sending marketing messages within the system gives the opportunity to promote products more efficiently and support the client every step of the way through modern communication channels (chat, video).